smyoung88/bikesharing/README.md

 ## Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

+Vizualization Bonus - type of bikes (do they appeal more to men than women and can you increase women count by adding more feminine-oriented bikes
+Visualization Bonus 2 - more men than women in NYC?